kamyashethia/SQLForThePotterhead/Joins.md

 (5 rows)

 ```
-Let's break down the query
+This all looks good.
+Let's step through this query.

   1. `SELECT wizard.name, pet.name`: The SELECT clause specifies the fields we want to see in our results.
-We're only interested in the wizard's name, and the pet's name for our case
+We're only interested in the wizard's name, and the pet's name
   2. `FROM wizard` : The first table, or the table on the left for our join
   3. `LEFT JOIN pet` : the LEFT JOIN clause
   4. `ON wizard.id = pet.owner_id` :  We specify what we are joining ON.
 This is generally a field present in both tables, that has a foreign-key-esque relationship